craftcms/docs/docs/5.x/extend/events.md

 Instance-level event handlers are _not_ copied to new instances when using PHP’s `clone()`.
 If you want to guarantee that your handlers survive this process, create a [behavior](behaviors.md#events) and attach that—behaviors _do_ get copied thanks to <craft5:craft\base\CloneFixTrait>, and any event handlers declared by <yii2:yii\base\Behavior::events()> are re-installed.

-Instead of maintaining a behavior for a single handler, you can use the built-in <craft5:craft\behaviors\EventBehavior> <Since ver="4.5.0" feature="EventBehavior proxy for cloned objects" /> as a proxy for registering handlers:
+Instead of maintaining a behavior for a single handler, you can use the built-in <craft5:craft\behaviors\EventBehavior> as a proxy for registering handlers:

 ```php
 use craft\behaviors\EventBehavior;